BoYangXDU/VMIL-ECM/README.md

 3. [Avon](https://www.rit.edu/dirs/spectir-hyperspectral-airborne-2012)

 ## Paper
-Please cite our paper if you find these datasets useful for your research.
+Please cite our paper if you find our work and code useful for your research.

 ```
 @ARTICLE{10803098,